 Instructions

-- Preheat the oven to 356°F/180°C and line a muffin pan with paper liners.
+- Preheat the oven to 356°F (180°C) and line a muffin pan with paper liners.

-- Add the flour mixture to the pumpkin mixture and stir until just combined.
-Add the diced apple and pecans with any leftover flour, and fold them in.
-Evenly dish them out in the muffin pan (Optional: top them with pepitas for a crunch) and bake them in the preheated oven for 25 minutes.
-Let them cool in the pan for 5 minutes and take them out onto a wire rack to cool completely.
+- Evenly dish out the batter in the muffin pan and bake them in the preheated oven for 25 minutes.
+Let them cool in the pan for 5 minutes before taking them out onto a wire rack to cool completely.

 Tamara Johnson says